vgs-samples/vgs-collect-show-react-native-demo/README.md

 ## VGS Collect/Show SDKs - React Native Demo

 > **_NOTE:_** This demo is just an example of how VGS Collect [iOS SDK](https://github.com/verygoodsecurity/vgs-collect-ios) & [Android SDK](https://github.com/verygoodsecurity/vgs-collect-android)
 > and VGS Show [iOS SDK](https://github.com/verygoodsecurity/vgs-show-ios) & [Android SDK](https://github.com/verygoodsecurity/vgs-show-android) can be integrated into your RN application.
-We don't have official RN packages.
+We do not have official RN packages.

 ## How to run it?